 Writing a blog post that you are willing to research makes it worthwhile for you as well your readers.
 If you are motivated to write, it shows in your posts.

 Use a Latent Semantic Indexing tool to research relevant keywords/phrases you could use in your articles.
 This would get potential readers to find you on their search results because your article would be keyword-rich.

 Your content should be relevant and fresh.
 It does not always have to be an entirely new concept, but it has to be original to your website and to your brand.

 Writing cool headlines for the internet is a kind of artistic operation.
 Your headlines should be creative, but still understandable and relevant to what people search for.

 With regards to video content, you need some skills in this regard as well.
-Making good videos is not child’s play. it requires effort, research, scriptwriting and competence in good visual production or videography.
+Making good videos is not a child’s play. it requires effort, research, scriptwriting, and competence in good visual production or videography.
 You may be able to sidestep having to be savvy with filmmaking, depending on what kind of videos you would be posting online.
 If you would mainly make tutorials that require many things to happen on your computer screen, for example, the filmmaking part might not be so essential.
 What would be essential though, is being able to use editing software to cut out blabbering talk or nonsensical extras in your raw footage.

-If you can’t get away with on-screen-tutorials, you may have to get good at filmmaking or you’d have to hire a videographer.
+If you can’t get away with on-screen tutorials, you may have to get good at filmmaking or you’d have to hire a videographer.
 They know what to do to make the best quality films, so you can sit back and apply their work to your website (and vice versa, hopefully!)

 I hope you’ve found this article useful to get started with optimizing your own website.